bvbohnen/X3_Customizer/Documentation.md

       * target_damage_to_adjust, damage_to_keep_static:
         - Equation tuning values.
       * adjust_volume:
         - If True, cargo volume is adjusted corresponding to damage.
+Defaults False.
       * adjust_price:
         - If True, price is adjusted corresponding to damage.
+Defaults False.
+      * mosquito_safety_cap
+        - If True, mosquito missiles will be capped at 350 damage, below the cutoff point (400) for usage in OOS combat.
+Defaults True.
       * print_changes:
         - If True, speed adjustments are printed to the summary file.